theunicornguild/myrent/03_renters/10_python_1_urls.md

 ### URL's

-You may have noticed that we generated lots of functionality but we have no way of accessing all of this functions… because we still haven’t linked them to the application via url’s
+You may have noticed that we generated lots of functionality but we have no way of accessing all of these functions… because we still haven’t linked them to the application via url’s

-Lets go to the `main` folder and create a new file and name it `urls.py`
+Let's go to the `main` folder and create a new file and name it `urls.py`

 And inside lets type the following